In this article

 To explore what you can do with the “Landing pages” page, learn how to evaluate the performance of your landing pages.

-You can see which specific pages may not be optimized for mobile devices, as well as run the Mobile-Friendly test for each of these pages, by clicking on the percentage in your "Mobile-friendly click rate" column.
+With this metric, you can see which specific pages may not be optimized for mobile devices, as well as run the Mobile-Friendly test for each of these pages, by clicking on the percentage in your "Mobile-friendly click rate" column.

-“Valid AMP click rate” is the percentage of ad clicks to AMP landing pages that reach a valid AMP page, as determined by the AMP Validator.
+This metric is the percentage of ad clicks to AMP landing pages that reach a valid AMP page, as determined by the AMP Validator.
 Landing pages might not load as AMP pages if they’re coded incorrectly, so the “Valid AMP click rate” column provides a quick way to identify which pages you need to fix.

 Like most other tables, you can also add additional columns to your table by clicking the columns icon , and selecting Modify columns.